Molina railway station

 Estación Molina is part of the Red Sur EFE, the TerraSur inter-city service has a stop here.
 This station is between Ruta 5 and downtown Molina.

-In 2010, Estacion Molina began to take passengers.
+In February 2010, Estacion Molina was damaged in the 2010 Chile earthquake.
+Later that same year the station began to take passengers.

 Lines and trains

 The following lines and trains pass through or terminate at Estación Molina: